Written by Dr Abdulla El-Hossami, HEAD OF INTEGRATIVE ONCOLOGY ASIA PACIFIC Verita Life Thailand.

 The first and most common factor is genetics.
 When a close relative has had breast cancer the potential for breast cancer diagnosis is higher, while the BRCA1 and BRCA2 genes, can also be inherited, causing breast cancer to the women who carry them.
 Another factor is having a history of breast cancer or breast lumps.
 If a woman has had breast cancer before, she is more likely to develop it again.
 Having dense breast tissue is another factor that has been reported to cause breast cancer.
 Women exposed to oestrogen for long periods of time are also known to have an increased chance of developing the disease.

-This explains why mothers who breastfeed for more than one year have less chances of developing breast cancer, since breastfeeding decreases women’s oestrogen levels, while women on hormone treatments or birth control pills, which contain high levels of oestrogen, have a higher risk.
+This explains why mothers who breastfeed for more than one year have fewer chances of developing breast cancer, since breastfeeding decreases women’s oestrogen levels, while women on hormone treatments or birth control pills, which contain high levels of oestrogen, have a higher risk.
 Oestrogen levels are also linked to obesity which is why overweight women increase their chances of developing the disease.
 High sugar and alcohol intake has also been linked to cancer in general.

 Another surprising factor is radiation exposure.
 Strange as this may sound, being exposed to radiation to treat any other type of cancer can cause cancer to develop in the breast in particular.
 One last factor is age; risk tends to increase with every decade.
 Although there is no sure way to prevent breast cancer, or any other type of cancer, for that matter, adopting some lifestyle changes can significantly reduce the risk of developing it.
 These include cutting down on alcohol and sugar consumption, following a healthy diet with plenty of fresh fruit and vegetables, making regular exercise and maintaining a healthy body mass index.